intelligent-environments-lab/ProfileClustering/README.md

-# Investigation Fundamental Load Shape Profiles
+# Apples or Oranges?
+Identification of fundamental load shape profiles for benchmarking buildings using a large and diverse dataset

 Project Collaborators
-Intelligent Environments Laboratory, UT Austin, (http://nagy.caee.utexas.edu) Building and Urban Data Science Lab, NUS Singapore, http://www.budslab.org/)
+Intelligent Environments Laboratory, UT Austin, (http://nagy.caee.utexas.edu) Building and Urban Data Science Lab, NUS Singapore, (http://www.budslab.org/)

 A project focused on extracting the right topology of building utilization from raw whole building sensor data